albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 We have divided the evaluation into batches to calculate a `BATCH_RATIO` of threat.
 Additionally, we have fixed a threshold to ignore false positives

  Specifically, if a batch has a `BATCH_RATIO` lower than a certain threshold, we consider those messages as false positives.
-Instead of notifying users of potentially unknown messages, we update the matrix by setting those false positives to true.
+Instead of notifying users of potentially unusual messages, we update the matrix by setting those false positives to true.

 ```python
 def update_matrix(matrix, ids, dataset, adding_ids):